 Another photoshoot was done for the new design, keeping the same aesthetic as the previous images but with slightly different feel to match the softer feel of the special edition piece.

 For me, the brand has served as an experiment into visual identity building and alternative manufacturing methods.
-Since the summer of 2022, the web shop is still active, but the brand is in a resting state due to lack of time.
+Since the summer of 2022, the web shop is still active, but the brand is in a resting state due to commitment in other projects.